-From making pilgrimages to the deserts of Indio to road-tripping to Tennessee, music festivals are no longer the domain of free-spirited hippies.
-In fact, it's estimated that one in every 10 Americans will attend a music festival this year, spending an average of $207 for a wristband.
+From making pilgrimages to the deserts of Indio to road-tripping to Tennessee, music festivals are no longer preserved for the free-spirited hippies.
+In fact, it is said that one in every 10 Americans will attend a music festival this year, spending an average of $207 for a wristband.

-So what types of technologies can you expect to see from music festivals in the future?
+So what types of technologies can you expect to see from 2016 music festivals?

 For the first time ever, Coachella leveraged virtual reality as a way for remote attendees to experience live acts from a remote location.
 While it’s not commonplace for the general population to have VR headsets readily available, Coachella absentees now have this option given they have the appropriate technology.
 When remote festival attendees use the app, data points such as where users are located, their motion and how long they engaged with the app can be captured for future use.

 YouTube also continues to stream music festivals, however this year they announced that they will incorporate a 360 degree view and spatial audio making the experience multi-dimensional.
 Depending on where the at home audience is “standing,” the sound and view will reflect accordingly by depth, distance and intensity.

 2.)
 Using social data to determine what artists you should see at the festival

 Knowing which shows to see at a festival can be overwhelming and combing through hundreds of artists in advance can be cumbersome.
 Bonnaroo recently launched a Spotify app (designed by Umbel) that helps users select what artists they should see based on the registrant’s music affinities and music data.
 This app allows past listening behavior to do some of the legwork by matching your tastes to bands that are playing at Bonnaroo, offering a suggested lineup that matches your musical preferences.

 3.)
 Drones being used to promote brands and locate friends